Director of the BQC19

 The BQC19 reports to the funding agencies and to the multicentric ethics committee that has approved the project.
 It will also have to undergo an external examination by a committee made up of international experts.

-1 For the time of the BQC19 launch, GQ CEO and FRQS scientific director are interim co-chairs of the governance committee
+2 For the time of the BQC19 launch, GQ president and CEO and FRQS scientific director are interim co-chairs of the governance committee.

 - Define the objectives, phases and milestones of the BQC19 development as well as the performance indicators associated with each of them considering the mission of the BQC19.